Fine-tuning your HiFi system's performance with the Experience range of audio cables

 Experience660-S loudspeaker cable tuning

-Spacers are inserted into the following loops along the speaker cable.
-The loops are counted from the source end (amplifier) of the cable.
+Spacers are inserted into loops along the speaker cable.
+The loops are counted from the source (amplifier) end of the cable.

 Experience880-Balanced tunable audio cable